Afromorsia

 Mechanical properties

-- It is the African wood most similar to the Asian Teak.
+- It is the African wood most similar to Asian teak.

-- Attention, very important: It is a species protected by the CITES Convention.
-It is included in Appendix II.
-Therefore, you need a special export permit or a re-export certificate.
-It must be required when your purchase is made.
+Attention, very important: It is a species protected by the CITES Convention.
+It is listed in Appendix II.
+Therefore, it requires a special export permit or a re-export certificate.
+This must be requested at the time of purchase.